Trans-Mongolian Railway Adventure

 In the evening our guide will invite you to a friendly dinner with his family.
 You will learn Buryat culture through its cuisine and sincere stories, old legends, funny tales from locals.

 Day 7: Time to explore the Asian side of Russia: Lake Baikal

 At the shore, you will have trekking, excursions, tours, and just relaxation!
 It is said that Baikal tan received under gentle Siberian sun stays for the whole year and for those who are not a fan of sunbathes there is plenty of shadow and beautiful murmur of waves.

 Day 8: Moving on to next adventures on Trans-Mongolian Railway journey

 You will have some time to say goodbye to the lake, have last swims and eat some more delicious Omul fish.
 Then we will head to the city where your 27h train ride to Krasnoyarsk will start.
 Trains are an essential part of locals’ life.
 As Siberia is very large and cities located quite in the distance of each other train rides are the most convenient means of transportation.
 So feel like a local, bond with fellow travellers and read a good book!

 Day 9: Hello, Krasnoyarsk, Siberia

-Krasnoyarsk is the city in Siberia with a population more than a million people.
+Krasnoyarsk is one of the biggest cities in Siberia with a population more than a million people.
 It is located 4000 km or 4,5 h of flight away from Moscow.
 Krasnoyarsk lies along the Yenisei river and is divided into two part by it: left-bank part is located in Western Siberia, the right bank part – in Eastern Siberia.
 The city is surrounded by mountains giving it so many beautiful nature spots along with rich background with almost 400 years of history behind.

 Day 10: Feel Siberian Nature